CRPA / Anti-jam Antenna Testing

 Figure 4.
 An example of combining the antenna elements of a 7-element CRPA to form a simple beam pointing directly overhead

-The following plots illustrate CRPA array performance with the blue line representing a desired signal where the CRPA array provides a beam peak, and the red line(s) representing jammers where the CRPA array provides a null.
+The following plots illustrate CRPA array performance with the blue line representing a desired signal where the CRPA array provides a beam peak (beamforming), and the red line(s) representing jammers where the CRPA array provides a null.

 Each of the three plots show a different arrangement of desired and interfering paths.
 The beam peaks and nulls may be calculated separately for each incoming signal and updated rapidly to track the movement of the satellites, jammers, and the vehicle.